elpusk/library.cpp.lpu230/README.md

 + Win11 : elpusk-hid-d.exe /removecert
 + Debian : elpusk-hid-d /removecert

+### remove all installed files & add path
++ Win11 : elpusk-hid-d.exe /removeall
++ Debian : elpusk-hid-d /removeall

 ## Problems
-+ after starting wss, the inserted device is reported that  is used.
++ fixed after starting wss, the inserted device is reported that  is used.

 ## coding rules
 + Wherever the file log is, the trace must be present.